-- 10.20 The Operator must ensure that details of how a customer may contact the operator in the event of a complaint are displayed on the operator's website, booking app or in the absence of online booking platform, at the booking office. - 10.21 An Operator is required to attempt to resolve any complaint from a member of the public, in the first instance.
-Any unresolved complaint must be reported to the Licensing team within 48 hours. - 10.22 Operators are required to report all complaints of a serious nature to the Council within 48 hours.
-Matters considered serious include: - sexual misconduct, sexual harassment or inappropriate sexual attention, - racist behaviour - violence - dishonesty - breaches of equality

-- any other serious misconduct (including those that are motoring related, ie. dangerous driving or drink driving) - 10.23 Operators must also report any repeated complaints about the same issue or driver regardless of whether they are serious in nature or not. - 10.24 Reporting to the Council does not remove responsibility from the operator to conduct a proper investigation of the complaint. - 10.25 The operator must keep a record of all complaints received either electronically or in some other form approved by the Council.
-This record must include as a minimum: - Complainant's name and contact number or email - Passenger name and contact number if different to the complainant - Nature of the complaint - Driver and vehicle details - Date and time of the incident - Journey details incident relates to - Resolution or next steps - 10.26 Records must be kept for 12 months. - 10.27 The operator must keep a record of all complaints made for 6 months and submit this to the Council
+- 10.18 The operator must ensure that details of how a customer may contact the operator in the event of a complaint are displayed on the operator's website, booking app or in the absence of online booking platform, at the booking office. - 10.19 An operator is required to attempt to resolve any complaint from a member of the public, in the first instance.
+Any unresolved complaint must be reported to the Council within 48 hours. - 10.20 Operators are required to report all complaints of a serious nature to the Council within 48 hours.
+Matters considered serious include: - Sexual misconduct, sexual harassment or inappropriate sexual attention - Racist behaviour - Violence - Dishonesty - Discrimination - Any other serious misconduct (including those that are motoring related such as dangerous driving or drink driving) - 10.21 Operators must also report any repeated complaints about the same issue or driver regardless of whether they are serious in nature or not. - 10.22 Reporting to the Council does not remove responsibility from the operator to conduct a proper investigation of the complaint. - 10.23 The operator must keep a record of all complaints received either electronically or in some other form approved by the Council.
+This record must include as a minimum: - Complainant's name and contact number or email

+- Passenger name and contact number if different to the complainant

+- Nature of the complaint

+- Driver and vehicle details

+- Date and time of the incident

+- Journey details incident relates to

+- Resolution or next steps

+- 10.24 Records must be kept for 12 months.